nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 You can subtract a given amount from an ingredient's total amount if you have used/ sold that amount.
 If the amount given is equal to the existing stock of the ingredient, the ingredient is automatically removed from the list (instead of displaying zero stock for the item.)
-If the ingredient has multiple entries, the earliest expiring one will be deducted first, as a good practice for inventory management.
+> Note: If the ingredient has multiple entries, the earliest expiring one will be deducted first, as a good practice for inventory management.

 Command: `subtract [GROUP_INDEX] a/[AMOUNT]`